treelogic-swe/aws-mock/README.md

 - terminateInstances
 - describeInstances

-This mock of EC2 could be helpful for testing your applications with which for testing you need to simulate and manage large amount of mock EC2 instances. g
+This mock of EC2 could be helpful for testing your applications.
+You need the applications to simulate and manage large amount of mock EC2 instances. g

 ### How It Works